Authenticate to Microsoft Apps on iOS Devices

 2. Now that you have created the application, you need to grant permissions to it.
 At the top of the permission list is an action Grant admin consent for <company name>.

-14. Consent to allow the application to access your Azure AD registered devices.
+14. Consent to allow the application to access your Microsoft Entra ID registered devices.

 15. In the vertical navigation bar, click Overview.